Enhancement of broadband entangled two-photon absorption by resonant spectral phase flips: Introduction

 \section{Introduction}

 It is well known that energy-time entanglement not only results in a linear dependence of the two-photon absorption (TPA) rate on photon flux \cite{Gea89,Jav90} but also in additional enhancements of the TPA rate \cite{You08,You09,You10,Oka10,Oka18a,Oka18b}.
 These quantum advantages have been demonstrated experimentally in atomic \cite{Geo95,Day04,Svo19} and molecular \cite{Lee06,Guz10,Guz13} systems, motivating a number of systematic studies of the influence of the specific level structure of these systems on the TPA rate \cite{Per98,Sal98,Leo13,Svo18,Svo19,Sch16a,Sch16b,Sch17a,Sch17b,Sch18,Shaul20,Lutz21,Raymer21,Ric10,Ros13}.
 However, there is still considerable debate concerning the reliability of theoretical predictions with regard to specific molecular systems \cite{Tab21,Par21,Raymer1,Raymer2,Raymer3,Raymer4}.
 The main conclusion that can be drawn from these studies seems to be that the actual enhancement depends on the specific level structure of the intermediate levels.
-The actual mechanism of entanglement-enhanced TPA is therefore more complicated than the original idea suggested.
-It is therefore interesting to ask whether it may be possible to introduce a new experimental method that would allow us to characterize the dependence of TPA enhancement on the spectrum of intermediate levels in a sufficiently simple and systematic manner.
+The physical mechanism of entanglement-enhanced TPA is more complicated than the original idea suggested, and it is interesting to ask whether it is possible to introduce a new experimental method that would allow us to characterize the dependence of TPA enhancement on the spectrum of intermediate levels in a sufficiently simple and systematic manner.
+Specifically, we will focus on the possibility of modifying a broadband entangled state to maximize the off-resonant contributions to the TPA rate, resulting in an enhancement of TPA that makes optimal use of the broad range of frequency differences between the two photons in a broadband entangled state.

 In the present paper, we point out that the theoretical description of TPA includes a very broad spectral feature that is anti-symmetric around the resonant frequency.
 The contribution of this anti-symmetric feature to the TPA rate can be enhanced significantly by introducing a phase flip in the spectrum of the broadband entangled two-photon state.
 Although the same phase flip reduces the symmetric contributions that are responsible for resonant absorptions, the enhancement of off-resonant absorption by a resonant phase flip tends to outweigh the loss of resonant TPA contributions.
 Our theoretical analysis is based on a general description of the TPA process where intermediate resonances are represented by Lorentz lines.
 We can then characterize the effects of a phase flip at a specific frequency for each of the intermediate resonances.
 The effect of the phase flip on a single intermediate resonance shows the expected resonant enhancement, which can be evaluated in terms of the ratio of the TPA rate relative to the TPA rate without the phase flip.
 We find that the resonant enhancement depends on the distance between the resonant frequency and the center of the spectrum, where both input photons have the same frequency.
 This result indicates that spectral phase flips could be used to identify intermediate resonances at the low end of the two-photon spectrum without the need for direct photon detection in that frequency region.